Blogs

 This isn’t an exhaustive list of our recommendations — managing your reviews effectively is also nonnegotiable.
 But being discoverable in all these places all at once is still a mighty ask, and you might be asking: How can small multi-location businesses manage this?

-This brings us to the real reason we’re such strong advocates for adding the right AI tools to your martech stack.
+This brings us to the real reason we’re such strong advocates for leveraging the right AI marketing tools.

-With the right tools in place, multi-location marketing leaders can show up everywhere their customers are — without burning out in the process.
+They will enable multi-location marketing leaders to show up everywhere their customers are — without burning out in the process.
 More importantly, their brand won’t just appear in these spaces; it will show up with strength, consistency, and impact.

 So, how can you get better at showing up where your customers are?
-Smart generative AI features might have something to do with it.
+Smart generative AI features will for sure have something to do with it.

 Clear and Fresh Brand Messaging